MANTE THE LOST PYGMY TRIBE

 Maharani Putro Budian married Maharaja Po Liang, a Campa nobleman from Indochina who came to Aceh with his entourage because his country was attacked by a stronger enemy.
 He sought the homeland while developing the Buddhist Hinayana sect Mantrayana.
-After marrying the Queen Mante he managed to bring Buddhism in Aceh, and finally he was appointed as the first King Lamuri.
+After marrying Queen Mante he managed to bring Buddhism to Aceh, and finally, he was appointed as the first King Lamuri.

-The Po Liang dynasty that ruled the kingdom of Aceh Lamuri according to Dada Meuraksa notes are as follows:
+The Po Liang dynasty that ruled the kingdom of Aceh Lamuri according to Dada Meuraksa notes is as follows: